 Balance Sheet Analysis

-The balance sheet is key to determine a business’ liquidity, leverage, and rates of return.
-When current assets are greater than your liabilities, your business is likely in a good financial position and is able to cover your short-term financial obligations.
+A balance sheet helps you determine your business’ liquidity, leverage, and rates of return.
+When your current assets are greater than your liabilities, your business is likely in a good financial position and is able to cover your short-term financial obligations.

-The term leverage is used to describe how much of a company's capital comes from debt.
-But how does the balance sheet impact a business' leverage?
-One of the leverage ratios, the debt to equity ratio, divides liabilities from shareholder's equity to show how leveraged a company is.
+- Leverage ratio: A leverage ratio is how much of company's capital comes from debt.
+How does the balance sheet impact a business' leverage?
+One of the leverage ratios, the debt to equity ratio, divides liabilities from shareholder's equity to show the value of a business compared to its debt.

-Other calculations, like return on equity and return on assets, can be calculated with the financial information listed in the balance sheet.
-Both of these formulas tell investors whether or not they will get a return on the money they invest in the company.
+These formulas tell investors whether or not they will get a return on the money they invest in your company.

-The balance sheet is one of the three financial statements that provides an overview of your business' financial standing.
+The balance sheet provides an overview of your business' financial standing.
 If your business is doing well, investors can look at your balance sheet and see if you have a profitable business they'd like to invest in.
 It can also help you diagnose problems, pinpoint financial strengths, and keep track of your business’ financial performance over time.